tvcutsem/proxy-handlers/README.md

 This library provides a number of predefined ECMAScript 6 Proxy handlers.

-The goal is to simplify defining a complete and correct Proxy handler.
+The goal is to simplify writing complete and correct Proxy handlers.

-This library is based on a [draft ECMAScript proposal](http://wiki.ecmascript.org/doku.php?id=harmony:virtual_object_api).

 To run: